ezEngine/docs/docs/prefabs/prefabs-overview.md

 *Editor prefabs* should generally be avoided, except for very rare, special cases.
 As you can see in the image above, the entire structure of the prefab is available in the editor scene graph.
 That means you can modify the instance.
 For example you could switch out a mesh, change a color or even add or delete nodes.
 Because of this extra flexibility, the editor cannot delete and re-instantiate a prefab when the template changes.
 Instead, it has to try to *merge* both your changes and the changes to the template.
 This process is much slower, and error prone, which is why the editor never does this automatically.
 Instead, you have to trigger this manually by selecting *Tools > Update Prefabs*.

 The possibility to modify a prefab instance may sound appealing.
-However, *engine prefabs* allow you to [expose parameters (TODO)](../scenes/exposed-parameters.md), which you can then set on the *prefab reference component*.
+However, *engine prefabs* allow you to [expose parameters](../scenes/exposed-parameters.md), which you can then set on the *prefab reference component*.
 This way you can control exactly which aspects of a prefab you want the user to be able to change.

 It is possible to convert back and forth between engine prefabs and editor prefabs in the editor, through the context menu entries under *Prefabs > ...*.
 When doing so, all customizations to a prefab instance will be lost, though.